MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomItems.md

 >- Wrench
 >- Crown

-You can use the following sections to create add-on packs for each item, or to do one set of packs for two or more items.
+Use the following sections to create add-on packs for each item, or to do one set of packs for two or more items.

 Here is the general process from the Add-on pack tutorials: